rocjs/getroc/docs/GETSTARTED.md

 `web-app-react` (the first argument used in this guide) is an alias to `rocjs/roc-template-web-app-react`, a [repository location](https://github.com/rocjs/roc-template-web-app-react) on Github.
 This defines the initial project setup.

-We also specify `wip`, which is a branch that contains the latest features.
 The initialized app is then set up to use the [roc-package-web-app-react](https://github.com/rocjs/roc-package-web-app-react) extension automatically.
 You can think of this as an optimized set of tools and libraries that aims to keep your project code simple and clean.

 ### What if I am not happy with the result of init?
 You _can_ use your own template repository by running `roc init GITHUB_USER/REPO`.